Do Medical Aids Cover Asthma Treatment?

 What are the symptoms?

-Sufferers often experience coughing fits, wheezing and they are short of breath.
-When these symptoms manifest the result is called an asthma attack and in severe cases the fingernails can turn blue, the pulse races and the patient often feel agitated.
+Sufferers often experience coughing fits, wheezing, and they are short of breath.
+When these symptoms manifest, the result is called an asthma attack, and in severe cases, the fingernails can turn blue, the pulse races, and the patient often feels agitated.
 If these symptoms occur, it may be wise to undergo tests to determine whether it is asthma.
-The symptoms do not definitely indicate asthma because there may be many other reasons but it is certainly best to make sure.
+The symptoms do not definitely indicate asthma because there may be many other reasons, but it is certainly best to make sure.
 The tests conducted by doctors include the following:

-The condition is more widespread that thought before.
-It is the most common lung disease in the world and almost four million South Africans suffer from the condition.
-Medication is combined with informed lifestyle changes and in this way the condition can be managed and the onset of symptoms prevented.
+The condition is more widespread than thought before.
+It is the most common lung disease in the world, and almost four million South Africans suffer from the condition.
+Medication is combined with informed lifestyle changes, and in this way, the condition can be managed, and the onset of symptoms prevented.

 COMPLETE THIS FORM TO GET YOUR MEDICAL AID QUOTES!